SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 - "I get to tell you silly jokes to try and make you laugh."

-"You're the element of laughter, you're pretty funny."
+"You're the Element of Laughter; you're pretty funny."

 - "You keep me from being lonely."